Azure-Samples/openhack-production/docs/Infrastructure.md

 - Caching for static content

 ### Backend Pools
-Two backends are configured for the Urlist application.
+More than one backend is configured for the Urlist application.
 Backend pools can be configured with different priority or weights based on your business needs.
 Each pool also must include a HTTP/HTTPS probe endpoint to monitor a regions health status.
 Unhealthy nodes are automatically disabled from the pool.

 #### Frontend
 The frontend pool uses public endpoints to the static website for each deployed region with equal weighting